 You now need a licensed guide to enter Machu Picchu; you are not allowed to enter alone.
 So many of the agencies will help you with finding a guide.
 It is a good idea to have all organized before you get to Cusco as when you arrive there may be no tickets available and you will miss out.

 Machu Picchu is opened all year round, with October through April the official rainy season, but it can rain all year.
 The peak tourist season is July and August which is part of the dry season and you will be with thousands of other travelers and there will be long lines to enter the ruins and catch the bus.
 It is free to enter Machu Picchu on Sundays for Peruvians so the crowds are bigger on Sundays.

-Because Machu Picchu is at a lower altitude than Cusco, many people choose to arrive into Cusco and go straight to the Sacred Valley and then onto Machu Picchu.
+Because Machu Picchu is at a lower altitude than Cusco, many people choose to arrive in Cusco and go straight to the Sacred Valley and then onto Machu Picchu.
 This is a great idea as you can stay in Aguas Calientes for a night or two to acclimatize.
 This will make for a more enjoyable experience.
-The side effects of altitude can be challenging with headaches, fatigue and nausea spoiling your adventure.
-It is a good idea to avoid physical exercise, alcohol and heavy meals when you first arrive into the altitude.
+The side effects of altitude can be challenging with headaches, fatigue, and nausea spoiling your adventure.
+It is a good idea to avoid physical exercise, alcohol, and heavy meals when you first arrive at the altitude.

 On your guided tour to Machu Picchu, you will learn about the site and its very interesting history.
 Learn about the Inca´s that lived there and how it was constructed.
 Learn about why it was only inhabited for around 100 years after which it was abandoned.
 See the different sections that make up the city and discover the temples and sacred sites that are included at Machu Picchu.